ehmicky/spyd/docs/algorithm.md

 ## Asynchronous tasks

-_Problem_: Asynchronous functions require asynchrounous benchmarking logic.
-However asynchrounous benchmarking logic is slower, which results in different measures.
+_Problem_: Asynchronous functions require asynchrounous measuring logic.
+However asynchrounous measuring logic is slower, which results in different measures.

-_Solution_: Different logic is used to benchmark synchronous and asynchronous tasks.
+_Solution_: Different logic is used to measure synchronous and asynchronous tasks.

 ## Very fast tasks

-_Problem_: Tasks that are as fast as the benchmarking logic itself (e.g. faster than `1ns`) cannot be benchmarked precisely because their measure cannot be separated from the duration of the benchmarking logic itself.
+_Problem_: Tasks that are as fast as the measuring logic itself (e.g. faster than `1ns`) cannot be measured precisely because their measure cannot be separated from the duration of the measuring logic itself.

 _Solution_: No benchmarking library (including this one) seems to provide a solution at the moment.
-Such code will be benchmarked as taking `0ns`.
+Such code will be measured as taking `0ns`.

 _Invalid solution_: Using loop unrolling such as
 `new Function('f', 'f();'.repeat(number))` or